first-awesome/firstrobotics-awesome/contributing.md

 # Contribution Guidelines

-Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
-By participating in this project you agree to abide by its terms.

-This file was very lightly edited from the main awesome-lists project, where it was under the CC0 license.
+*This file was very lightly edited from the main awesome-lists project, where it was under the CC0 license.*

-# The pull request should have a useful title.
-Pull requests with `Update readme.md` as title will be closed right away because I'm so tired of nobody reading this document.
-Please carefully read everything in `Adding to this list`.
+**This repository is released into the public domain under the terms of the [Unlicense](LICENSE).
+By making a contribution of any sort (PR, issue, wiki, etc.) to this repository, you release it under that license and waive all copyright interest.
+This repository is designed to be a community resource; accordingly, we have selected that license for maximum usability.**

 ## Table of Contents